Characters Introduced in Backstroke of the West

 - Well-Intentioned Extremist: Claims to want to bring peace and security to the Milky Way.

-- Adaptational Villainy: Old K initally rescues Piano to become a sex worker.
-It's a good thing the Rebel Alliance had another use for her
+- Adaptational Jerkass: While still working for the Rebel Alliance, Old K initally rescues Piano to become a sex worker.
+It's a good thing the Rebel Alliance had another use for her.

 - Sesquipedalian Loquaciousness: Tends to use longer, fancier words than his counterpart in the original.